-Easier said than done, right?
-But there’s a lot of truth there.
-Not spending that $4 for a cup of designer coffee can add up fast.
-How about cutting HBO and Showtime?
-Or, take your lunch to work instead of spending $10 or $15?
+If you haven't already, now's the time to review your budget.
+Look for items you can cut and ways to reduce expenses.
 Many people can find an extra few hundred each month without feeling too stretched.
-Keep in mind that you will be listing your expenses in your bankruptcy case, at least in general terms.
-You don’t want to cut to the bare bones and be stuck with an unworkable budget long term.
+Keep in mind that you'll be listing your expenses in your bankruptcy case, at least in general terms.
+You don’t want to cut too much and be stuck with an unworkable budget long-term.
 Your attorney can help you figure out the best expenses to trim.

-Many bankruptcy attorneys will let you pay out your Chapter 7 fees over time, but they will usually require that your fees be paid in full before the case is filed.
+Many bankruptcy attorneys will let you pay your Chapter 7 fees over time, but they will usually require that your fees be paid in full before the case is filed.
 For a Chapter 13 case, the attorney fees can be included in your monthly Chapter 13 payment.
 Some bankruptcy courts will allow you to file a Chapter 13 case through which you pay only your attorney’s fees over some number of months, then convert the case to Chapter 7.

 Ways to Get Low-Cost or Free Help

 If your income is low, you’re out of work, or you have a disability, you may qualify for no or low-cost legal services.
 Check with your local Legal Services Corporation or Legal Aid Society.
 Many local bar associations also make referrals to attorneys willing to provide free or almost free services to low-income individuals.
 Some law schools have legal clinics staffed by law students under the supervision of professional attorneys.

 The following is a list of last resorts.
 You shouldn't consider these options unless you’re desperate to file quickly.
-Please talk with a qualified bankruptcy attorney before taking any of these steps because they can cost you more in the long run.
+Talk with a qualified bankruptcy attorney before taking any of these steps because they can cost you more in the long run.